sjaiswal-tifr/ModelDiscrepancy/README.md

 ## Cite this work

-Please use the following BibTeX entry to cite our work:
+Please use the following BibTeX entry to cite this work:

 ```bibtex
 @article{Jaiswal:2025hyp,